rao-dhruv/rao-dhruv/README.md

 - 🌱 I’m currently learning **React.js and Node.JS.**

-- 💬 Ask me about **Python, JavaScript, Java, HTML/CSS, and Machine Learning.**
+- 💬 Ask me about **Python, JavaScript, SQL, and Machine Learning.**

 - 📫 How to reach me **rao_dhruv@outlook.com**